 MARS 2.0

 MARS (Mentorship for Alignment Research Students) connects aspiring researchers - from students to professionals - with experienced mentors to conduct AI safety research.
-Over 2-3 months, participants work on focused projects in either technical or policy domains.
+Over 2-3 months, participants work on focused projects in either technical or policy domains, part-time, on a volunteer basis.

 Interested in being a Mentor?
-You can find information on this page and apply to become a mentor here by November 24th.
+You can find information on this page and apply to become a mentor here by November 30th.
+(We might accept mentor applications until November 30th, but please apply as early as possible.)

 Program Details